 Canadian Health Care for Foreign Trained Professionals (International Only) - 993

-This program is designed to provide a critical understanding of the important elements of the Health System in Canada, a cultural orientation to Canada and the language/communication requirements to be effective in a Canadian health care setting.
+This program is designed for internationally educated health care professionals (nurses, dentists, physiotherapists, pharmacists, doctors & medical radiation therapists etc.).
+It provides a critical understanding of the important elements of the Health System in Canada, a cultural orientation to Canada and the language/communication requirements to be effective in a Canadian health care setting.
 Communication, problem solving and teamwork are part of every course in the program.
 A considerable amount of emphasis is dedicated to the development of effective communication skills as it is considered a critical skill requirement for transition to working effectively as a health care professional in Canada.

-- Guest lecture from a variety of health professions.
+- Guest lectures from a variety of health professions.

 - Developing one's own career plan i.e. how to become licensed as a health professional here in Canada.